Lywald/AutoTrack---Focus-Timer/README.md

 # AutoTrack---Focus-Timer
-Timer against procrastination, it automatically detects the active window / process.
+Timer against procrastination, it automatically detects the active window.

 You might need to install: